 When a great team meets a great market, something special happens.

-The one thing that matters the most is getting to product/market fit in the best market.
-It is all back to the customer discovery and customer validation thinking.
-And you know, if you are there: Either you see that customers do not value your product, word of mouth is not spreading, usage is not growing, sales cycles takes too long, and deals never close – or … customers are buying the product as fast as you can make it, usage is growing, from customers is piling up in your bank account, you are hiring sales staff, the media wants you …
+The most important thing is to get the product/market fit in the best market.
+It all goes back to customer discovery and customer validation.
+And you know when you are there: Either you see that customers do not value your product, word of mouth is not spreading, usage is not growing, sales cycles are too long and deals never close – or … customers are buying the product as fast as you can make it, usage is growing, customers are pouring into your bank account, you are hiring sales people, the media wants you …

-Thanks to the CEO of the early stage company who offended me I have changed my bets to the market.
+Thanks to the CEO of the early stage company who insulted me, I have changed my bets on the market.